 What devices work with iSearching?

 iSearching pairs with Bluetooth 4.0 or newer on Android and iOS devices.
-It supports tags for keys, wallets, pets, but reviews show mixed success with moving items like animals due to range limits.
+It supports tags for keys, wallets, and pets, but reviews show mixed success with moving items like animals due to range limits.
 Ensure your phone runs recent OS versions for compatibility.
 It’s cross-platform, unlike AirTag, making it versatile for mixed households.

-How to fix iSearching battery drain?
+How to fix the iSearching battery drain?

 Final Thoughts